 Hera watched him dart among the trees.
-She’d become accustomed to his sulks when he failed to win any game they played.
-So she rarely let that happen.
+She’d become accustomed to his sulks when he failed to win any game they played, so she rarely let that happen.

 The sounds of excited talk drew her attention.
 They were coming from farther west along Lake Bella’s edge.
 She stopped her gathering and listened.
-When she caught the alarm in the voices, she dropped the pile of branches in her arms and hastened toward the embankment.
+When she caught the alarm in the voices, she dropped the pile of branches in her arms and started toward the embankment.

 Two hundred feet away the morning sunlight reflected off an object caught amidst the rocks at the water’s edge.
 Mitch stood on the ground above the rocks talking with Claire Atwell, who along with her husband owned the cabin just west of Hera’s.
 Both Mitch and Claire seemed strangely agitated.

 Hera hastened toward them.
 “Lucky,” she called, for she never liked him getting too far away.

 The dog dropped the twig he was carrying and hurried after her.

 Mitch and Claire ceased their conversation when Hera approached.
 Both turned solemn eyes toward her.